 You can find many emissivity online such as this one from Thermoworks.

 - Your hand doesn’t char when you try to get a temperature because neither you nor your thermometer need to be close to the grill.

 - It takes an infrared thermometer milliseconds to get a temperature, faster than you can mutter “Ouch onehunnerd, Ooch twohunnerd.”

 - Ambient temperature changes can throw off a reading if they change suddenly.

 - Radio frequencies can throw off a reading at or above 3 volts per meter.

 - Infrared can’t measure the temperature of transparent (glass, water) or shiny (metal) material.

-To check the cooking surface – metal, stone, salt block – to see if it’s sizzle ready.
+To check the cooking surface — metal, stone, salt block — to see if it’s sizzle ready.
 Perfect for checking the floor temperature inside a wood fired pizza oven, or a flat top griddle, for example.

 To monitor different temperatures on the grill; say you’re warming sauce or steaming veggies on the right side and grilling chops on the left.